persian-tools/persian-tools/README.md

 ### via NPM

 Add PersianTools.js to your project using <a href="https://yarnpkg.com/en/" target="_blank">yarn</a> <em>or</em> <a href="https://docs.npmjs.com/cli/npm" target="_blank">npm</a>. <b>Note:</b> Because
-we use ES2017 syntax (such as `import`), this workflow assumes you are using a modern browser or a bundler/transpiler to convert your code to something older browsers understand.
+we use ES2017 syntax (such as `import`), this workflow assumes you are using a modern browser, or a bundler/transpiler to convert your code to something older browsers understand.

 ```javascript